 Cons to this fee agreement

-Agreeing to a percentage of earnings means you really believe in the manager and both have trust in each other.
+Agreeing to a percentage of earnings means you believe in the manager and trust each other.
 By offering a percentage of your earnings, you’ll need to offer some level of access to your account, usually by assigning them as a manager.

 Again, many platforms allow you to add someone as a manager, agent, studio, or advocate.